worldbank/GEEST/README.md

 1. Navigate to and select polygon input shapefile containing a field reporting the percentage of women who have suffered domestic violence.

+   **Input File:** *DomesticViolence/Prevalence_of_domestic_violence.shp*

-2. Click the "Set" button to extract all the fields from the polygon input layer.
+3. Click the "Set" button to extract all the fields from the polygon input layer.

-3. Select the field containing the numeric value representing the percentage of women who have suffered domestic violence.
+4. Select the field containing the numeric value representing the percentage of women who have suffered domestic violence.

-4. Enter an alternate raster output file name if desired.
+5. Enter an alternate raster output file name if desired.

-5. Click "Execute" button to run the algorithm.
+6. Click "Execute" button to run the algorithm.

-6. Status text next to the "Execute" button will appear and let you know once processing is complete.
+7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-7. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (_Project\_ Folder/Individual/Raster\_output.tif_)
+8. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/DOV_Raster_output.tif*)

 #### 4.2.4 Aggregate